Why do we need to collect organics and food scraps?

 In 2014, SFE partnered with EcoSafe to trial our patented MultiRes® food scraps collection program.

-The MultiRes® program is designed to focus first on the needs and concerns of the residents in an effort change behavior and engrain new habits.
-The program provides residents with free bags which are available to them through conveniently located dispensers supported with industry-leading signage and communication materials.
+The MultiRes® program is designed to focus first on the needs and concerns of the residents in an effort to change behavior and engrain new habits.
+The program provides residents with free compostable bags which are available to them through conveniently located bag dispensers supported with industry-leading signage and communication materials.
 An experienced consulting firm was hired to set up and manage the program in four multi-family high rise buildings with varying cultures and demographics.
 Each of the buildings had resident managers on site, and all but one of which were there for the duration of the trial.

 What we heard from residents, property managers, and haulers

 To understand the impact of this test, EcoSafe engaged a third-party research company to create and conduct a survey of the residents to keep track of participation and overall results from the haulers.
-This was conducted throughout the course of the pilot as four buildings were chosen throughout San Francisco to ensure successful rollout of the program.
+This was conducted throughout the course of the pilot as four buildings were chosen throughout San Francisco to ensure successful rollout of the food scraps collection program.

 Based on a third-party survey, it was found that:

 - Recycling participation rates increased from less than 50% to more than 80% in all four buildings.

 - Contamination fell to less than 1% in three of the buildings and to 6% in the fourth building (where the manager resigned as the program was being launched).

 - Residents said informational flyers from building managers are most helpful.

 - Residents strongly preferred the EcoSafe MultiRes® program compared to previous food scrap collection approaches.